kooznitsa/kooznitsa/README.md

 ## Julia Kuznetsova.
-Python Developer
+Backend Developer

 ### 👩‍💻 About me

-- Driven and self-motivated Python developer with 6 months of professional experience and 2.5 years of practical experience in web development.
+- Driven and self-motivated backend developer with 6 months of professional experience and 2.5 years of practical experience in web development.
 - Proficient in Python programming language and related frameworks such as Django, FastAPI, and Flask.
 - Demonstrated ability to learn independently and apply acquired knowledge effectively in real-world projects.
 - Skilled in developing scalable web applications, implementing database solutions, developing APIs and bots for messengers.